 I finally arrived at a flat walkway, and thankfully came upon another small shop.
 I bought a bottle of (highly overpriced) water and continued on my journey.
 I had two options as to where I could go, but chose the staircase that took me even higher up the mountain.

 This higher section of the wall provided stunning views of the rural Hunan landscape.
 And occasionally, I’d encounter more lookout gates which offered a brief respite from the heat.
 But I was a little taken aback to find myself almost completely alone, especially considering the hordes of tourists in nearby Fenghuang Ancient Town.
-But I really couldn’t complain.
+Although I really couldn’t complain.

 Luckily, though, I met a pair of foreign visitors coming from that direction.
 They assured me that everything is connected in a loop.
 It wasn’t until later that I learned that this touristic portion of the wall, renovated in 2001, is just around 1.8km in length.